stephenbowyer/exhibitly/README.md

 exhibitly is a mobile app that allows the viewing of various museum's artworks, and sorting them into user-defined collections.

+You can try the [hosted online demo of exhibitly](http://peter.widearea.org:8081/).

 ### Main Display

 When first opened, it displays a number of artworks from the pre-configured